ucl-bug/petra-to-ct/README.md

 The PETRA and CT image pairs were co-registered, and a linear mapping of $\mathrm{CT} = -2928.8 \times \mathrm{MRI} + 3274.6$ between the voxel intensities within the skull was then obtained using principal component analysis.

-The figure below shows a density plot of the CT HU in the skull against the normalised PETRA values for the voxels within the skull.
+The figure below shows a density plot of the CT HU in the skull against the corresponding normalised PETRA values.
 The linear fit is shown with the white dashed line.
 For pseudo-CT generation, voxels in the background/air are set to -1000 HU and voxels in the head are set to 42 HU.

 <img src="docfiles/images/final_correlation.png" width="400">